Zyberg101/Zyberg101.github.io/index.md

 * Lab 6

     Lab 6, part 2, was my favorite because I have always wanted to learn how to code a simple guessing game in C Plus Plus using infinite loops.
 I was able to practice controlling infinite loops by using boolean variables to check if the player wanted to continue playing the game.
-I was also able to practice using the break keyword for while and do-while loops to terminate infinite loops instead of the entire program.
+I was also able to practice using the break keyword to terminate while and do-while loops instead of the entire program.

 * Lab 8